zeroClearAmerican/grafana/docs/sources/installation/docker.md

 ## Migration from a previous version of the docker container to 5.1 or later

-In 5.1 we switched from running as the `grafana` user to the `nobody` user.
+In 5.1 we switched the id of the grafana user.
 Unfortunately this means that files created prior to 5.1 won't have the correct permissions for later versions.
 We made this change so that it would be easier for you to control what user Grafana is executed as (see examples below).

 Version | User    | User ID
 --------|---------|---------
 < 5.1   | grafana | 104
->= 5.1  | nobody  | 65534
+>= 5.1  | grafana | 472

 There are two possible solutions to this problem.
-Either you start the new container as the root user and changes ownership from `104` to `65534` or you start the upgraded container as user `104`.
+Either you start the new container as the root user and changes ownership from `104` to `472` or you start the upgraded container as user `104`.

 ### Running docker as a different user